umbutun/hands-on-machine-learning-practice/README.md

 ### 📜 License

-This repository is licensed under the MIT License￼.
+This repository is licensed under the MIT License.

 ---